darlinj/planetsaving/README.md

 npx install
 ```

-## Run the app and setup static data
+## Run the app

-You can run the front end and backend locally against a sqlite database just running npm start
+You can run the frontend and backend locally against a sqlite database just running npm start

 From the root of the project